Our Purpose is to provide an organization for the graduates of the VGH School of Nursing and the UBC/VGH Collaborative programs:

 - to meet and share mutual interests

-- to receive financial assistance for continuing education
+- to receive financial assistance for basic and continuing education bursaries

 - to preserve & display historical records & artifacts related to the School of Nursing, the Alumnae Assoc. & the Alumnae Building Society

 We rely on donations to support various programs including:

 - honouring alumnae with the Distinguished Alumnae Awards;